steph-xue/auctions/README.md

       - The user can view their current highest bids in the 'Bidding List' tab
         - Only the active listings where you currently hold the highest bids are listed
-      - Bidded items are also automatically added to the watchlist &nbsp;
+      - Bidded items are also automatically added to the watchlist

-![List of Your Highest Bids](/auctions/static/auctions/images/bidding_list.png?raw=true "List of Your Highest Bids") The user can see which auction listings they currently hold the highest bid for
+      - The user can aksee which auction listings they currently hold the highest bid for &nbsp;

+![List of Your Highest Bids](/auctions/static/auctions/images/bidding_list.png?raw=true "List of Your Highest Bids")
 <br></br>

 **5. Closing auctions and declaring a winner of the bid**
    - Owners of a listing item can close the auction by clicking the red 'Close Listing' button at the bottom of the item's listing page
-   - Once the listing is closed, a winner is declared to be the highest bidder (if there is one) **6.
-Viewing auctions that you have won**
+   - Once the listing is closed, a winner is declared to be the highest bidder (if there is one)
+<br></br>

+**6. Viewing auctions that you have won**
-   - The winner can see all auctions they have won in the 'Auction's Won' tab
+   - The winner can see all auctions they have won in the 'Auction's Won' tab after the owner of the listing closes the bid and listing item page
    - It will display all listings they have won with their name listed as the winner &nbsp;

-![Auctions Won](/auctions/static/auctions/images/auctions_won.png?raw=true "Auctions Won") The user can see which auction listings they have won an auction for (after the owner of the listing closes the bid and listing item page).
+![Auctions Won](/auctions/static/auctions/images/auctions_won.png?raw=true "Auctions Won")
 <br></br>

 **7. Viewing your own listings**